sowndarya-n/Poultry-Monitoring-Dashboard/README.md

 - The output files will be saved in the data/ folder.

 ### 5. Open the Dashboard
-- Load the visuals/poultry_dashboard.pbix file in PowerBI.
+- Load the powerbi_dashboard/poultry_dashboard.pbix file in PowerBI.
-- Use interactive slicers to explore data trends and analyze farm-specific performance.
+- Use interactive slicer to explore data trends and analyze farm-specific performance.

 ### 6. Future Enhancements